With Lea Sellers moderating, the speakers of this roundtable debate include:

 An experimental phase

 2020 and 2021 has been a huge experiment in virtual working.
 Organizations are now in a better position to understand the impact of large-scale virtual working on productivity, engagement and well-being.
 Have we learned anything?
-And, what lessons in hybrid working should technology leaders take into account when designing their strategies in teams in 2022?
+And, what lessons in hybrid working should CIOs and CTOs take into account when designing their strategies in teams in 2022?

 A 2021 Work Trend Index report by Microsoft highlighted some interesting stats.
 First, around 73 percent of employees wanted flexible, remote work options to continue, whilst 63 percent of employees wanted more in-person work or collaboration post-pandemic.

 Elsewhere, 39 percent of people felt exhausted, and when self-assessed, productivity remained the same or higher, with time in virtual meetings doubling compared to 2020.
 But networks and connections shrunk.
 People narrowed their interactions to their immediate teams, letting connections with people in their broader professional networks lapse.